Pasupatheeswarar Temple, Aavoor

-There are various inscriptions associated with the temple indicating contributions from Cholas.
+There are various inscriptions associated with the temple indicating contributions from pandya.
 The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Thanjavur Nayaks during the 16th century.

-The temple is built in Dravidian architecture with a three-storied gopuram, the gateway tower.
+The temple is built in thirutu Dravidian architecture with a three-storied gopuram, the gateway tower.
 The temple has numerous shrines, with those of Padikasunathar and Soundaranayagi being the most prominent.
 The temple complex houses many halls and two precincts.
 The temple has four daily rituals at various times from 6:30 a.m. to 8 p.m., and two yearly festivals on its calendar.

 The major festivals celebrated in the temple are Shivratri during the Tamil month of Vaikaasi (May - June), Annabhishekam during Aippasi (October - November) and Thiruvadhirai in Margazhi (December - January).

 Legend

 Pasupatheeswarar indicates God of cows.
 Shiva is believed to have descended for the holy cow Kamadenu that prayed to him by ablution with their milk on the Shivalingam to get relief from the curse of sage Vashista.
 A sculpture indicating the legend is present in the walls of the second precinct of the temple.
 Another legend associates the temple with the saivite saint Tirumular (6th century CE).
 Tirumular saw a herd of cows lamenting the death of their herdsmen.
 Being a siddha, he entered into the body of dead herdsman, came back alive to serve as the herdsman and sung 3000 verses in praise of Shiva.
 The legend is closely associated with Gomukteswarar temple at Tiruvadurai, but is also associated with other temples like Thenupuriswarar Temple at Patteswaram and Tirukogarnam near Pudukkottai.

 As per another legend, sage Vasishtha cursed the sacred cow Kamadhenu.
 To relieve off the curse, Kamadhenu sought the advice of Brahma who asked her to perform penance at this place.
 It is also believed that the presiding deity is believed to have been worshipped by the Devas, Saptarishi, Indra, Surya and Navagrahas, the nine planetary deities.
 As per a local legend, Vayu, the god of wind, in a contest with Adisesha, brought two hillocks, one of which was installed here and other at Nallur.